Cloud-RF/CloudRF-API-clients/python/auto-calibration/README.md

 You can also run this script directly on your system, but ensure that you have the correct recommended version of Python installed, along with supporting modules.

+## API Usage Warning

+>Please note, that this script will use numerous calls to the CloudRF API.
+This will contibute towards your API usage allowance.

 ## Script Arguments

 A number of arguments are supported, and some expected, by the Python script.
 You can see a full list of these by passing in the `--help` argument: